tahamejdoub21/Project-Cost-Management-App/backend/project-cost-api/src/mail/README.md

 To test email sending:

+1. Set up your Brevo account and add API key to `.env`
+2. Verify your sender email address in Brevo dashboard
-1. Use Postman collection endpoints for registration and password reset
+3. Use Postman collection endpoints for registration and password reset
-2. Check MailAPI.dev dashboard for sent emails
+4. Check Brevo dashboard → Statistics → Transactional Emails for delivery status
-3. **Development Mode**: Tokens ARE returned in API responses when `NODE_ENV !== 'production'`
+5. **Development Mode**: Tokens ARE returned in API responses when `NODE_ENV !== 'production'`
    - `verificationToken` and `verificationUrl` included in registration/resend responses
    - `resetToken` and `resetUrl` included in password reset responses
-4. **Production Mode**: Tokens are NOT returned in responses for security
+6. **Production Mode**: Tokens are NOT returned in responses for security
-5. Postman test scripts automatically capture and save tokens to environment variables
+7. Postman test scripts automatically capture and save tokens to environment variables

 ## Security Notes